jscruppi/Contact-Maker/README.md

 1. Before trying to download this program, a few prerequisites are required:
 - python          (any version newer than 3.0 should suffice)
 - git             (any version)
+- tkinter         (any version)

    To check for these porgrams, type the following commands into your terminal:

             python3 --version
             git --version
+            pip list

-   If you have these installed on your computer, a message should be displayed with your version information
+   If you have these installed on your computer, a message should be displayed with your version information.
+For tkinter, your version should appear in the "pip list" output

 2. Clone the Repository with the following terminal command: